State Department On Damage Control After Leaks

 KELEMEN: Having such comments public could make diplomacy with Iran all the more difficult.
 Clinton is trying now to figure out ways to safeguard diplomatic cables while Attorney General Eric Holder is overseeing an investigation.

-Mr. ERIC HOLDER (Attorney General): We have an active, ongoing criminal investigation with regard to this matter.
+ERIC HOLDER: We have an active, ongoing criminal investigation with regard to this matter.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.